Quantitative Clustering in Mean-Field Transformer Models: Introduction

 As pointed out in~\cite{geshkovski2023mathematical}, equation~\eqref{eq:mfad} describes a Wasserstein gradient flow that aims to maximize the functional

 where both integrals are over $\S$.
-It is easy to see that $\sE$ is maximized at Dirac point masses $\delta_{x_0}$ for some $x_0 \in \S$.
+In particular, we let $\mathsf{E}_{0} = \frac{1}{2 }\iint \langle x , y\rangle \diff \mu(x) \diff \mu(y)$.
+It is easy to see that $\mathsf{E}_{\beta}$ is maximized, for all $\beta \geq 0$, at Dirac point masses $\delta_{x_0}$ for some $x_0 \in \S$.
 This maximum energy state corresponds to a clustering of the tokens into a single point.
-Thanks to these observations, clustering of $n$ tokens hinges on three classical tools from finite dimensional dynamical systems theory: the dynamics for the the $n$-tuple $(x_1(t), \dots, x_n(t)) \in (\S)^n$ can be shown to (i) converge by the \L{}ojasiewicz inequality, and (ii) avoid saddle points from almost every initialization by the center-stable manifold theorem.
+Thanks to these observations, clustering of $n$ tokens hinges on three classical tools from finite dimensional dynamical systems theory: the dynamics for the $n$-tuple $(x_1(t), \dots, x_n(t)) \in (\S)^n$ can be shown to (i) converge by the \L{}ojasiewicz inequality, and (ii) avoid saddle points from almost every initialization by the center-stable manifold theorem.
 Moreover, all stationary points are saddle points except for the global maximizers where $x_1=\cdots=x_n$;~\cite{geshkovski2023mathematical,karagodin2024clustering,criscitiello2024synchronization, markdahl2017almost}.

-The number $n$ of tokens that can be processed simultaneously by a transformer model is called \emph{context length} and scaling up its value is a major engineering endeavor because of its direct impact on performance---current frontier models handle contexts with millions of tokens~\cite{gemini}.
-However, past work on attention dynamics has largely focused on studying asymptotics where $t \to \infty$ and $n$ remains finite implicitly assuming that $n \ll t$.

 In this work, we investigate clustering properties for a \emph{continuum} of tokens corresponding to $n=\infty$.
 The mean-field dynamics of the measure $\mu_t$ of tokens is governed by the continuity equation~\eqref{eq:mfad} but we focus on the case where it is initialized at a measure $\mu_0$ that admits a density with respect to the uniform measure on the sphere $\S$.
 We call\footnote{While the term ``mean-field" technically applies to the Vlasov PDE~\eqref{eq:mfad} with any initialization, including a discrete one, it is common in the literature to use this term to denote such an evolution initialized at the measure that is absolutely continuous with respect to the uniform measure.
 To facilitate reading, we adopt the same abuse of language and use "mean-field" to indicate such an initialization.} this setup \emph{mean-field attention dynamics}.
 Despite recent efforts~\cite{castin2025unified} to study convergence of the finite-particle system as $n \to \infty$, existing results do not imply asymptotic clustering for the mean-field attention dynamics for lack of a convergence that is uniform in time.
 Our results overcome this limitation by developing the infinite-dimensional tools necessary to studying directly the mean-field dynamics.